NyFco/Unstable-Blocks/README.md

 [Link](https://unstable-blocks.netlify.app)

 ## Sep 27 2021 Update:<br>
-Each block will pop by clicks on it and counter added.
+Each block will pop by clicks on it<br>counter added.